 Frequently Asked Questions

-Can US citizens travel to Qatar without a visa?
+Can Americans travel to Qatar without a visa?

-US citizens travelling to Qatar can get 30 days tourist visa on arrival, subject to certain conditions like six months of passport validity, return flight tickets and hotel bookings.
-They also require an Ehteraz pre-travel approval due to the COVID-19 travel restrictions.
+US citizens traveling to Qatar can get a 30-day tourist visa on arrival, subject to certain conditions like six months of passport validity, return flight tickets, and confirmed accommodation.

-How many days can US citizens stay in Qatar?
+How many days can US citizens stay visa-free in Qatar?

 The Qatar visa waiver issued to US citizens is valid for 30 days and can be extended for another 30 days.